 How do we help?

-Outside of the coaching foundation set in NCCP clinics, Hockey Alberta offers instructional stream and professional development courses throughout the province.
-The instructional stream and PD courses are offered free of charge and consists of classroom and or on ice instruction.
-These courses have been developed to offer coaches a practical session on teaching skills and tactics.
+Outside of the coaching foundation set in National Coach Certification Program (NCCP) clinics, Hockey Alberta offers instructional stream and professional development courses throughout the province.
+The instructional stream and PD courses consist of classroom and/or on ice instruction.
+These courses have been developed to offer coaches a practical session on teaching skills/tactics and how to properly plan their season and practices.

 Along with the in-person training sessions, there are a number of resources and tools that will aid you in coaching, and more specifically, planning practices and teaching skills.